transform-js/transform.js/README.md

 ## Example

 Let's say you wan't to forward an error message to your [PRTG](https://www.paessler.com/manuals/prtg/custom_sensors#advanced_sensors) platform.

-Here is your source message, JSON formatted :
+Here is your source message:

 ```
 {